PYTHON

 print(i)

 Python has libraries like concurrent.futures and multiprocessing that allow you to run multiple for loops in parallel.
-This is especially useful when dealing with CPU-heavy tasks.
+This is especially useful when performing CPU-intensive tasks.

 from concurrent.futures import ThreadPoolExecutor